RokkuDayo/NeptuniaVS_Camera-Tools/README.md

 Neptunia™ Virtual Stars Camera Tools (Pre-Release)

-Requires the latest Cheat Engine release and is compatible with the April 6th update, which is the latest Steam version as of the day this is being written.
+Requires the latest Cheat Engine release.
+Compatible with the April 6th update, which is the latest Steam version as of the day this is being written.

 This is a pre-release, fixes to current problems and more features will be added later on.